The 'Island of the Mad', now a museum and University

-An islet just west of the Lido, San Servolo was originally a Benedictine monastery, founded in the early 7th century.
-From 1725–1978 it was used as a psychiatric hospital, with a church built by Tommaso Temanza (who also built the curious little Santa Maria Maddalena.
-Now a congress centre/wedding venue with a café, restaurant and rooms sleeping 300, the grounds are adorned with contemporary sculpture.
-It's often used as an art venue during the Biennale.
+An islet just west of the Lido, San Servolo was the site of a Benedictine monastery, founded in the early 7th century.
+Between 1725–1978 it found a new role as the official insane asylum of Venice, with a psychiatric hospital that saw 200,000 patients over its 250 years of activity.
+It has a church built by Tommaso Temanza (who also built the curious little Santa Maria Maddalena.

 vaporetto no.20 from San Zaccaria.